stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

     )<fig:unrolled_rnn>
   ]),
 )
 An #abbr.a[RNN] processes input sequences one element at a time.
 As shown in @fig:rnn, the RNN takes a single input vector and produces an output.
 This corresponds to the case where the RNN processes the first element $x_1$ of an input sequence ${x_1, x_2, dots, x_n}$.
-In contrast, @fig:unrolled_rnn illustrates the #abbr.a[RNN] unrolled over four time steps.
+For clarification, @fig:unrolled_rnn illustrates the #abbr.a[RNN] unrolled over four time steps.
 By the time the RNN reaches input $x_4$, it has already processed  inputs $x_1$ through $x_3$.
-The output at this step, $y_4$ is influenced not only by $x_4$ but also by the hidden state $h_4$ that carries information from the previous inputs. @aggarwalNeuralNetworksDeep2023
+The output at this step, $y_4$ is influenced not only by $x_4$ but also by the hidden state $h_4$ that carries information from $h_1$ to $h_3$. @aggarwalNeuralNetworksDeep2023

 *Vanishing Gradient Problem*

-The #abbr.a[VGP] is a challenge encountered during the training of #abbr.pla[RNN], particullary dealing with  #abbr.pla[RNN] and long input sequences.
+The #abbr.a[VGP] is a challenge encountered during the training of #abbr.pla[RNN], particullary with long input sequences.
 It arises from the way how gradients are updated during the backpropagation algorithm (discussed in @backprop), resulting in repeated multiplication of weight matrices and derivatives of activation functions across time steps.
 When these values are consistently smaller than one, the gradients exponentially decrease as they traverse earlier layers or time steps.
 Consequently, the gradients become vanishingly small, leading to negligible updates for previous parameters and impairing the network's ability to learn long-range dependencies.
 The same principle arise, when the gradients become too large.
 In this case, the problem is called the exploding gradient problem.

 @aggarwalNeuralNetworksDeep2023

+#pagebreak()
 === #abbr.l[LSTM]
 #abbr.pla[LSTM] are a special form of #abbr.pla[RNN] designed to address the #abbr.a[VGP] while having a more fine-grained control over the previous input data and were introduced for the first time by  Sepp Hochreiter in 1997 @hochreiterLongShortTermMemory1997.
-They are an enhancement because the recurrent mechanism that controls how the hidden state $h_t$ is processed.
+They are an enhancement because the recurrent mechanism controls how the hidden state $h_t$ is processed.
 To achieve this aim, we introduce a new hidden state of the same dimension as $h_t$, which is called the cell state and is denoted as $c_t$.
 The key innovation of the #abbr.a[LSTM]  lies in its ability to control the flow of information using a set of gating mechanisms.
-These gates regulate how information is added to, removed from, or exposed from the cell state.
-Each gate is implemented as a sigmoid-activated #footnote([The Sigmoid function is defined as: $sigma(x) = 1 / (1 + e^(-x))$@SigmoidFunction2025]) neural layer and serves a distinct role in the update process.
+This mechanisms regulate how information is added to, removed from, or exposed from the cell state.
+Each gate is implemented as a sigmoid-activated #footnote([The Sigmoid function is defined as: $sigma(x) = 1 / (1 + e^(-x))$@SigmoidFunction2025]) neural layer and serves a distinct role in the update process. @aggarwalNeuralNetworksDeep2023

 *Architecture*